Thatched Roof Cost

 What's Involved in Thatching a Roof?

-- Tie the four corner pieces together by nailing in cross members that extend from each corner.
-Ensure that these are parallel to the ridge pole and that they are 24 inches apart.
+- Preparing the Framework — The four corner pieces should be tied together by nailing in cross members that extend from each corner.
+These must run parallel to the ridge pole and be spaced 24 inches apart to create a stable fixing base.

-- Obtain your dried reeds ready for thatching.
-The best type of reeds are harvested during the winter months as standing dead material.
-This ensures that the reed is completely dry and ready.
+- Sourcing Reeds — Dried reeds should be obtained ready for thatching.
+The best reeds are harvested during the winter months as standing dead material, ensuring they are completely dry and suitable for use.

-- Gather the reeds together into bundles of around 8 inches in diameter and twist the tops to hold them together.
+- Bundling the Reeds — The reeds are gathered together into bundles of approximately 8 inches in diameter, with the tops twisted to hold each bundle securely together.

-- Start at the bottom corner on one side of the roof and use wire and pliers to wire one bunch of reeds at a time to the cross members.
+- Installing the Thatched Roof — Starting at the bottom corner on one side of the roof, wire and pliers are used to attach one bundle of reeds at a time to the cross members.

 Are materials for thatching a roof sourced in the UK?
 If so, who supplies them?